gbmhunter/blog/content/electronics/components/diodes/light-emitting-diodes-leds/_index.md

 The schematic below shows how to connect an LED up to a general microcontroller for light detection.
 The LED and resistor are connected up to GPIO pins.

-{{% img src="led-connected-to-micro-for-light-detection-schematic.png" width="500" caption="Schematic showing how to connect an LED to a general microcontroller for light detection.
+{{% figure src="led-connected-to-micro-for-light-detection-schematic.png" width="500" caption="Schematic showing how to connect an LED to a general microcontroller for light detection.
 The LED and resistor are connected to GPIO pins." %}}

 The photocurrent of an LED is about 10-100 times smaller that that of a purpose-built photo-diode.
 The wavelength of peak sensitivity is usually a little less than the peak wavelength that it emits light at.HighLED is binned according to flux output.
 There are 5 bins: